-- 1. You will receive a notification from Empower Illinois about whether you have been placed on the wait list or awarded a scholarship.
-If you receive a scholarship award email, notify the school office so that we can begin the process of moving your scholarship through the Empower Illinois system. - 2.
-You will receive a letter from the Diocese in June stating whether or not you were awarded a Spalding Scholarship. - 3.
+- 1. You will receive a letter from the Diocese in early summer (June) stating whether or not you were awarded a Spalding Scholarship. - 2.
 Once Spalding Scholarships are awarded, the local parishes begin awarding assistance based upon Diocesan awards and the results of your FACTS Grant & Aid application.
-Contact your parish about any other necessary meetings or other obligations that may be required in order to receive parish assistance. - 4.
-During online enrollment you will be choosing your payment plan for the upcoming school year.
-There are no tuition amounts entered at the time you re-enroll your child(ren) for school.
+Please contact your parish about any other necessary meetings or other obligations that may be required in order to receive parish assistance. - 3.
+During online enrollment you will be choosing your payment plan for the 2024-2025 school year.
+There are no tuition amounts entered at the time you re-enroll your student(s) for school.
 Base tuition amounts are entered in late July or early August.

-Important: Everyone is charged the base tuition rate according to their standing as Catholic, Other Catholic, or Non-Catholic and the number of children enrolled at Holy Cross School.
+Important: Everyone is charged the base tuition rate according to their standing as Catholic, Other Catholic or Non-Catholic standing and the number of children enrolled at Holy Cross School.
 Scholarships and discounts are entered and deducted from the base tuition rate and included on your Tuition Agreement.
-Your signature on the Tuition Agreement in your Online Enrollment packet and School Compact (paper agreement to be distributed and returned to office) will complete the process.
+Your signature on the Tuition Agreement and School Compact from your home parish (if applicable) will complete the process.